 Options include heated leather front bucket seats, an in-dash six-CD changer, and an electrochromatic inside mirror with a compass and an outside temperature gauge.
 GM’s OnStar communication system and XM Satellite Radio are available.

-The Canyon can be equipped with a 2.8-liter Vortec four-cylinder that produces 175 horsepower and 185 pounds-feet of torque or a 3.5-liter inline-five-cylinder that generates 220 hp and 225 pounds-feet of torque.
-A five-speed-manual gearbox or a four-speed-automatic transmission is available.
+The Canyon can be equipped with a 2.9-liter Vortec four-cylinder that produces 185 horsepower and 190 pounds-feet of torque, or a 3.7-liter inline-five-cylinder that generates 242 hp and 242 pounds-feet of torque.
+A five-speed manual gearbox or a four-speed automatic transmission is available.
 Both engines operate with electronic throttle control, variable valve timing and coil-on-plug ignition.

 Canyons equipped with four-wheel drive offer electronic shift-on-the-fly capability via a dashboard-mounted switch.
 On two-wheel-drive models, a standard traction control system includes a locking differential; this feature is optional on four-wheel-drive versions.
 Canyons come with a choice of three rear axle ratios.

+A tire pressure monitoring system is standard for 2007.
 Four-wheel antilock brakes and dual-stage front airbags with a passenger-side occupancy sensor are standard.
-Side curtain-type airbags are optional.
+Side curtain airbags are optional.
 All seating positions have three-point safety belts.